Relaxation breakdown and resonant tunneling in ultrastrong-coupling cavity QED: Cascaded relaxation in multi-well dipole

 \section{Cascaded relaxation in multi-well dipole}

 Finally we comment on the possibility to extend our results to the case of a multi-well dipole.
-The relaxation dynamics of this system is particularly interesting because it can be interpreted as a prototype of a transport problem through an extended system.
+The relaxation dynamics of this system is particularly interesting because it can be interpreted as a prototype of a transport problem through an extended system: intuitively, in a tilted multi-well potential a particle would relax from a higher well to the lowest one, but this means that this particle is also transported from side to side of the system.

 Despite that a full coverage of cavity-modified relaxation or transport in an extended system is well beyond the scope of this paper, we can still use the concepts developed above to give an initial intuition which sets the basis for future investigations.